-House Price rises driven by larger properties
+House price rises driven by larger properties

-Their figures collated from average asking prices on the website over the past month show high value properties climbing at 6.6% annually against a monthly rise of o.3% for first time buyer properties leaving them still down -4.6% year on year.
+Their figures, collated from average asking prices on the website over the past month, show high-value properties climbing at 6.6% annually against a monthly rise of 0.3% for first-time buyer properties, leaving them still down -4.6% year on year.

-Their figures for affordability gap or the average deposit required show a drop to £55,700 or 1.74 times gross household income against £71,000 or 2.8 times gross household income in January 2008.
+Their figures for the affordability gap, or the average deposit required, show a drop to £55,700 or 1.74 times gross household income, against £71,000 or 2.8 times gross household income in January 2008.

 Overall the indices showed a 0.2% rise over the August figures, leaving the average national asking price at £218,134.